awasur04/toastybets2.0/README.md

 New and improved toastybets discord bot

 # Config file template
-Create a new file under the /src/ directory named config.json, put the following code inside your file.
+Create a new file under the main directory named config.json, put the following code inside your file.
 ```
 {
 	"token": "secret-token-goes-here",